 Not that I minded.

-Eventually four people in Yuri's bed got a little crowded, so I grabbed Tye and took him into my bedroom for the night.
+Eventually four people in Yuri's bed got a little crowded, so I grabbed Howard and took him into my bedroom for the night.

 In the morning there was a flurry of scribbling telephone numbers, while Barney, our other housemate, eyed us suspiciously.
 Then Tye and Howard left together.

 "That was different!"
 I exclaimed.
-"Barney, guess what -- Yuri and I shared hookups last night!"
+"Barney, guess what -- Yuri and I switched hookups last night!"

 "Howard wasn't my hookup," Yuri said.
 "I talked to him online for a long time, and I find out that he is your type exactly, so last night we meet at the Manor, and he comes home with me to share, because you are home without anybody and sad."